 Repayment of Perkins Loan begins nine months after graduation or withdrawal from school.
 If the total amount is paid within nine months of graduation, interest will not accrue.
 Payments may be extended over a 10-year period at 5% interest on the unpaid balance.
 Members of the armed forces on active duty and students who transfer to other schools to complete undergraduate or graduate work, may defer payment and interest and extend the repayment period.

 The Biola Loan is a need-based loan program offered to select financial aid applicants based on special circumstance consideration.
-The loan is subsidized (interest-free while student is enrolled), and has a 5% fixed interest rate.
+The loan is subsidized (interest-free while student is enrolled at Biola), and has a 5% fixed interest rate.

-Repayment begins nine months after ceasing to be a regular student at Biola University.
+Repayment begins nine months after ceasing to be a regular student at Biola University enrolled at least half-time.
 If the total amount is paid within nine months of graduation, interest will not accrue.
 Payments may be extended over a 10-year period at 5% interest of the unpaid balance.

 Federal Nursing Loan